 The first president of the United States is said to have struggled with dyslexia and dysgraphia.
 Historians report that Washington didn’t spend a lot of time in school and was largely self-taught.
 Excerpts from his journals reveal poor handwriting, spatial awareness, spelling and grammar.

 Thomas Edison, one of the most famous inventors in history, did poorly at school and was taught at home by his mother.
 He is said to have struggled with what is now known as dyslexia and dysgraphia.
 He invented more than 1,000 devices including the phonograph (record player), the lightbulb, the telephone and the motion-picture projector.

 Another historic scientist, Louis Pasteur made important contributions to science and life as we know it today.
 He discovered how germs cause disease in food spoiling and also discovered how to make vaccines from weakened microbes.
 He developed the earliest vaccines against fowl cholera, anthrax, and rabies.
 This was all while struggling with undiagnosed dyslexia and dysgraphia.

 Star of the Harry Potter movies, Daniel Radcliffe suffered from a lack of confidence as a child due to dyspraxia and dysgraphia.
 Handwriting continues to be a challenge to this day.
-However, he never let it define him and introduced to acting to boost his confidence.
+However, he never let it define him and was introduced to acting to boost his confidence.
 He is now recognised worldwide and without doubt, the most famous of all wizards.